REFRACTIVE SURGERY: IS IT RIGHT FOR YOU?

 What to Expect During Your Refractive Surgery Evaluation

-- Refraction: You look through a series of lenses to find the ones that give you the clearest vision.
+Refraction: You look through a series of lenses to find the one that gives you the clearest vision.
 This will determine your refractive error.